This Poached Salmon with Blueberry Sauce is made with decadent King salmon poached in spiced white wine, and served with an easy blueberry sauce.

 I Can't Find King Salmon.
 Can I Use a Different Type of Salmon?

 Yes!
 Try this with either sockeye salmon or BAP certified Atlantic salmon.
-(And then make sure to keep looking for King salmon-- it's amazing!)
+(And then make sure to keep looking for King salmon!
+It's amazing!)

 Learn more about salmon: Wild Salmon vs. Farmed Salmon and Types of Salmon

-How to Poach Salmon
+How to Make Poached Salmon

 Julia Child's poached salmon used water and wine vinegar, but I wanted to switch things up!